muka/tensorflow-experiments/README.md

 - Clone & install as descripted in the repo
 - Edit under `data/` setting 1: to apple
-- launch specifing the directory where you exported the frozen model (see `make export-trainer`)
+- launch specifying the directory where you exported the frozen model (see `make export-trainer`)

 ## References